Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves sleep data over a date range and lists specific metrics, distinguishing it from siblings like get_sleep_samples that return raw samples.
+Description clearly states it retrieves sleep data over a date range and lists specific metrics (duration, stages, HRV, etc.), effectively distinguishing from sibling tools like get_sleep_samples which likely provide raw samples.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.